lhao03/lhao03.github.io/content/blog/papers/compsci/cs-edu.md

 +++
-title = "Teaching Computer Science" date = 2022-04-19
-draft = true
+title = "E. W. Dijkstra: On the Cruelty of Really Teaching Computing Science" date = 2022-04-19 draft = true
 +++